szczepanski/cloud-aws/README.md

 ![alt text](https://github.com/szczepanski/cloud-aws/blob/master/dev-1-architecture/create%20scaling%20policy.png)

-and create new alarm - High cpu -to trigger/add one new instance)
+and create new alarm - High CPU -to trigger/add one new instance)

 ![alt text](https://github.com/szczepanski/cloud-aws/blob/master/dev-1-architecture/new%20alarm%20scale%20up.png)

-33. Create Scale down policy and alarm - low cpu - for cpu utilzation <=20%  - to remove one oldest instance, save
+33. Create Scale down policy and alarm - low CPU - for CPU utilization <=20%  - to remove one oldest instance, save

-34. switch to notifications tab and create new notification
+34. switch to notifications tab and create a new notification

-create new notification linked to Dev-1-AutoScalingActivityAlarm This wil alarm whenever there is new launch,  termination, fail to launch or terminate.
+create new notification linked to Dev-1-AutoScalingActivityAlarm This will alarm whenever there is new launch,  termination, fail to launch or terminate.

 35. Create New Cloudwatch Alarms